BrisbaneTravel Guide

 Average temperatures: The annual mean minimum is 16.6 °C (62 °F) with the mean maximum 26.6 °C (80 °F).

 Peak season: May to September, and then again from the middle of December to the end of January.
-Australian school vacations are also peak times: over Easter, end June to beginning of July and the middle to late September.
+Australian school holidays are also peak times: over Easter, end June to beginning of July and the middle to late September.

 Low season: November to early December and then again in February.